Caudron C.61

 The Caudron C.61 was a French three-engined civil transport biplane aircraft built by the French aeroplane manufacturer Caudron.
 It was constructed of wood and covered in fabric.

 Development

 The prototype C.61 (F-ESAE) had a freight hold and cabin for six passengers.
 The conventional landing gear also included a wheel beneath the nose to prevent nose-overs on landing.
 For the production C.61s the cabin size was increased to accommodate eight passengers.

 Operational history

-In 1923, six C.61s were bought by Compagnie Franco-Roumaine de Navigation Aérienne to run between Bucharest and Belgrade.
+In 1923, six C.61s were bought by Compagnie Franco-Roumaine de Navigation Aérienne (CFRNA) to run between Bucharest and Belgrade.